-During 2021, Shareholders approved an ordinary resolution to ratify and approve the Unit Plan and all unallocated awards reserved for issuance under the Unit Plan.
-The Corporation will not be required to seek further approval of unallocated awards reserved under the Unit Plan until May 16, 2027.
+During 2024, Shareholders approved an ordinary resolution to ratify and approve the Unit Plan and all unallocated awards reserved for issuance under the Unit Plan.

 Purpose

 The purpose of the Unit Plan is to provide Participants (as defined below) with the opportunity to acquire a proprietary interest in the growth and development of the Corporation.
 The Unit Plan is intended to align the interests of Participants with the interests of Shareholders, to encourage Participants to remain associated with the Corporation, to create incentives for Participants to meet certain performance criteria and enhance the Corporation's ability to attract, retain and motivate key personnel and reward officers and employees for significant performance.